SAP-samples/teched2022-DT181/exercises/ex8/README.md

 (16) Open file **app/manifest.json**.\
 (17 ) Scroll to section **extends** where the controller extension is defined.\
-Please note how the specific instance of the object page controller is overriden:\
+Please note how the specific instance of the object page controller is overridden:\
 the ID is constructed by using the pattern **YourApplicationID::ComponentID**

 ![](./images/image19.png)